 There are few things that generate excitement and speculation like the announcement of a business combination.
 Almost without exception, the management promise of every merger and acquisition is to increase stakeholder value.
 However, it seems that this is not what typically happens.
-As evidenced by a 2008 study by KPMG, 42% of deals do not increase shareholder value.
-Worse, the same study indicated that 45% of deals actually destroy shareholder value.
-So with almost 90% of M&A deals failing to deliver on management’s promise of increased shareholder value, it begs the question— what is going so terribly awry?
+As evidenced by a 2019 survey by Deloitte, 40 percent of survey respondents say that half their deals fail to generate the value they expected at the onset of a transaction.
+It begs the question— what is going so terribly awry?
 More importantly, what must be done to ensure that M&A deals do in fact deliver the maximum value possible?
 This article is meant to answer both of these questions.

 Sources of Value and Causes of the Destruction of Value—The Value Gap